Operations

 5: Think like a salesperson to grow quickly

 Most marketers don’t put on their sales hat when practicing influencer outreach.
 Big mistake!
-Here’s why: thinking as a marketer, you don’t do more outreach volume, get dejected quicker, and derail your success.

 As a marketer, it might give you the ick to follow-up multiple times.
 And the crickets in your inbox (despite hours of personalization!) seem personal.
 As a salesperson, they’re just part of the job.
 The marketer with the sales outfit knows following up isn’t desperate, and the low response rates just need some tweaking in the offer or phrasing.